Art gallery to host art class for youth

-EAST TAWAS – Tawas Bay Art Gallery will host a special drop in class for children and teens on Saturday, July 16.
-From 11:00 – to 12:00.
+EAST TAWAS – Tawas Bay Art Gallery will host a special drop in class for children and teens on Saturday, July 16, from 11 a.m. to noon.

 Joe Ernst will be teaching children ages eight to 10 on how to do an illustration of Spiderman’s head from 11 a.m. to noon, and at noon he will be teaching children ages 11 years and older on how to do an illustration of Spiderman’s head and torso.